 If you were able to reach a settlement agreement, the insurance company will send you a check once you sign a release of liability, which means you will not take further legal action.
 The insurer typically has 30 days to send payment.
 On the other hand, if your case makes it to trial and the jury decides the defendant is liable, they will also determine your award for damages (compensation).
 After a settlement or favorable judgment, your lawyer will collect your payment and pay for the costs associated with your case, including their legal fees, before sending you the remainder of your award.

-If you have any questions or concerns about the personal injury lawsuit process, contact CaseyGerry.
+If you have any questions or concerns about the personal injury lawsuit process, contact a San Diego accident attorney at CaseyGerry.
 We can help guide you through your deposition and every additional step along the way to ensure you recover fair compensation.
 Message us online or call (619) 238-1811 to schedule your free consultation today.